‘The Challenge’ Star Cara Maria Sorbello Isn’t Happy With Her Storyline This Season

 The Challenge: War of the Worlds marks the 33rd season for the popular MTV series, which has paired veterans with newcomers to form teams of two.
-Fans have agreed that this is one of the best seasons in a long time, as the challenges have become more complex and the show is less centralized around drama.
+Fans have agreed that this is one of the best seasons in a long time, as the challenges have become more complex and the show is less focused around drama.

 One of the few storylines that are playing out this season is that of Cara Maria Sorbello’s relationship with Paulie Calafiore.
 Naturally, Cara’s ex, Kyle Christie, has caused some waves in the house engaging in several verbal altercations with Paulie.
 The two men almost came to blows in Final Reckoning last season, as well as in Episode 3 of War of the Worlds.
-The Cara-Paulie-Kyle drama is definitely the main storyline of the season, and as it turns out, Cara is not happy about that at all.
+The Cara/Paulie/Kyle drama is definitely the main storyline of the season, and as it turns out, Cara is not happy about that at all.
 The 13-time Challenge veteran recently shared her sentiments about her storyline on Twitter with her fans.

 “And in conclusion.
 Im also not enjoying my overplayed story line.
 But its not my fault you are forced to see me and Paulie nonstop and have to miss out on actual fun challenge hook ups like ash/zahida and hunter/julia [shrugging emoji] wellp.
 Til next weds my friends!”